-If you invest in a cash deposit over a fixed term, you may not be able to access your cash during the term.
+If you invest in a cash deposit over a fixed term, please note that you will not be able to access your cash during the term.

 Please note: Should a fixed term deposit provider's business fail and they are unable to return some or all of your money, you will be covered under the Financial Services Compensation Scheme (FSCS) up to the relevant compensation limit, which is currently £85,000.
 This limit would include any money you may hold with the deposit provider outside your SIPP as well.